Epithelioid Mesothelioma

 Radiation therapy uses high-energy rays to target and destroy cancer cells.

-Pleural epithelial mesothelioma patients who received radiation had a median life expectancy of a little over 1 year, in a 2023 analysis of National Cancer Database statistics.
-Patients may live even longer when radiation is used with other treatments like surgery and chemotherapy.
+Pleural epithelial patients who received radiation had a median life expectancy of a little over 1 year, according to a National Cancer Database statistics report.
+Patients may live even longer when radiation is used with other treatments.

 Epithelioid Mesothelioma Multimodal Therapy

-Pleural epithelioid mesothelioma patients who received an EPP, chemotherapy, and radiation lived for nearly 27 months on average, according to a 2022 Translational Lung Cancer Research report.
+Doctors can combine treatments to help epithelioid patients live as long as possible.
+Pleural epithelioid patients who received EPP, chemotherapy, and radiation lived for nearly 27 months on average in a Translational Lung Cancer Research report.

-In addition, the Cureus Journal of Medical Science noted that an epithelial peritoneal mesothelioma patient achieved complete remission (where all signs of cancer disappeared) thanks to chemotherapy and immunotherapy.
+A Cureus Journal of Medical Science report also noted that an epithelial peritoneal mesothelioma patient achieved remission with chemotherapy and immunotherapy.

 New and Emerging Treatments